 Online Shopping Statistics

-Consumers are most likely to purchase personal electronics and apparel online and prefer to use ship-to-home for most online purchase fulfillments.
+Consumers are most likely to purchase personal electronics and apparel online and prefer to use ship-to-home for most online purchase fulfillment.

 • Furniture and home furnishing sales dollars account for 9.27% of all e-commerce sales.

-• 30% of consumers who order groceries online expect same-day fulfillment.
+• 30% of consumers who order groceries online expect same-day delivery.

 • Online consumers who experience shipping delays are 11.6% more likely to blame the fulfillment provider over the brand or retailer.